andrecaiado/spring-boot-bpmn-camunda/README.md

 To create a process instance, please refer to the [Start the process](#start-the-process) section.

 In order to test the compensation events, a condition was added in the [ProcessPaymentWorker.java](src/main/java/com/example/springbootbpmncamunda/process/ProcessPaymentWorker.java) worker, and is the following:
-- If the total amount is greater than 1000, the worker will throw an exception (ZeebeBpmnError), which will trigger the compensation event.
+- If the total amount is greater than 1000, the worker will throw an exception (ZeebeBpmnError), which will trigger the compensation events.

-The 'Ship order' task is a human task, and should be completed in the Camunda Tasklist.
+The 'Ship order' task is a user task and so, it must be completed in the [Camunda Tasklist](#check-and-execute-user-tasks).

 ## Try it out